The original series, or the overall franchise, contains:

 Narm: Not as extreme as the show's numerous parodies might have you believe, but it certainly has more than a few moments of this.
 The Sentimental Music Cue often used to underscore dramatic scenes certainly doesn't help matters.

 Matthew Perry appeared as a one-shot character in the episode "April Is The Cruelest Month".
-He would go on to play his famous role as Chandler Bing 3 years later.
+He would go on to play his famous role as Chandler Bing three years later.